uikit/uikit-site/docs/pages/javascript-utilities.md

 ### toNumber

-This function is used to turn a value, if possible into a number.
+TODO: to turn a value, if possible into a number.
 The following parameter may be passed to the function.

 | Parameter | Type | Default | Description                 |